tomazzlender/snapshot_inspector/README.md

 # Snapshot Inspector

-Take snapshots of responses and mailers while working with integration and mailers tests in Ruby on Rails.
-Render and inspect snapshots in a browser.
-Works with a default Ruby on Rails testing framework only (minitest).
+Take snapshots of responses and mail messages while testing, and inspect them in a browser.
+A Ruby on Rails engine.
+Works with the default Ruby on Rails testing framework only (minitest).

 > **NOTICE:** the library works great, needs some internal refactoring, and a few more nice to have features.